Case Study: A non-profit mission organization in Japan becomes a global leader development movement

 Some traits endure through time—the importance of a solid foundation in Christ, competence, character, and a reliance on the leading of the Spirit.
 But it is ever more apparent that leading a movement effectively requires more facilitative and less directive approaches, ones that empower leaders at all levels throughout a movement.31

-Rev. Joseph W Handley, Jr., Ph.D. is president of Asian Access.
+Rev. Joseph W Handley, Jr., Ph.D. is president of A3 (formerly Asian Access).
 Previously, he was the founding director of Azusa Pacific University’s Office of World Mission and lead mission pastor at Rolling Hills Covenant Church.
 He serves on the International Orality Network leadership team.

 This article was originally published in EMQ, Vol 54, Issue 2.
 Copyright © 2018 by Missio Nexus.
 All rights reserved.
 Not to be reproduced or copied in any form without written permission from Missio Nexus.